kurtn3x/config-files/linux/README.md

-# Personal Linux Tweaks
+# Personal Linux Setup

-The tweaks are made for a fresh Arch-Linux-System (After plasma has been installed).
+The setup is made for a fresh Arch-Linux-System (After plasma has been installed).

 ---
 - [Personal Linux Tweaks](#personal-linux-tweaks)